jervisfm/GoogleBBR-Replicating-Fig8/PITCHME.md

 current implementation of the ProbeRTT mechanism prioritized simplicity over performance, which can result in ~2% penalty in throughput because BBR spends those portions of time with a minimal number of packets in flight.
+Differences in emulation: level of correlation of drops, or number of packets dropped at the same time (LRO/GRO settings).

 +++